Intellectual Property Initiatives

 Toshiba Group believes that proper management and utilization of intellectual properties is essential to enhance corporate value.

-- Selected as Clarivate Top 100 Global Innovators™ 2022 (selected for the 11th consecutive year) and Top 100 Best Protected Global Brands 2021
+• Selected as Clarivate Top 100 Global Innovators™ for the 12th consecutive year

-- FY2021 National Commendation for Invention - Invention Prize
+• FY2022 National Commendation for Invention – The Invention Prize

-- Held Toshiba Group Intellectual Property Conference 2021; Awards presentations for 10 particularly outstanding inventions, accompanied by online special lectures, webinars, and panel discussions.
+• Held Toshiba Group Patent Conference 2022; Awards presentation by 9 particularly outstanding inventions, accompanied by online special lectures and webinars

 Intellectual Property Policy and Strategy